hackclub/jobs/directory/events_designer.md

-# Events Designer @ Hack Club

 Hack Club is where 16,000+ teenage programmers talk, build, and have fun together.
-We do crazy things like hosting AMAs with Elon Musk and running the world's longest hackathon on a train.
+We do crazy things like [hosting AMAs](https://hackclub.com/amas/) with Elon Musk and running [the world's longest hackathon on a train](https://www.youtube.com/watch?v=2BID8_pGuqA).

 We're looking for someone **fun, creative, and technical** to excite and grow the community.